A history of excellence.

 Fill out this form so we can get you on our information distribution list.
 Then go spend some quality time with your practice pad and a metronome.

 I still have questions.
 Who can I talk to?

-The captains for the 2017-18 season are Sean Kelly (firstname.lastname@example.org), Emily Shannon (email@example.com), and Ryan Zerega (firstname.lastname@example.org).
+The section leaders for the 2022-23 season are Andy Demma (firstname.lastname@example.org), Jason McBane (email@example.com), and Morgan Opela (firstname.lastname@example.org).
+Andy and Morgan play bass drum, while Jason plays tenors (although both Andy and Jason have also played snare).
 Feel free to email any of them.
 There is also a Facebook group for prospective band members here.